Why It Works

 1 1/2 pounds fresh Mexican chorizo (see note)

-1 chipotle chili in adobo sauce, minced (about 1 tablespoon)
+1 chipotle chile in adobo sauce, minced (about 1 tablespoon)

 To Serve (all suggestions optional except tortillas):

 Heat vegetable oil in a large cast iron or stainless steel skillet over medium-high heat until shimmering.
 Add half of onions and all of poblano and cook, stirring, until softened and starting to color, about 6 minutes.
 Add chorizo and cook, stirring and breaking up meat with a spoon, until completely cooked through and starting to crisp and char in bits, about 15 minutes total.
 Stir in chipotle chiles and remove from heat.

 Transfer chorizo to a warm serving bowl, draining excess oil if desired.
 Combine remaining onion with cilantro.
 Serve chorizo immediately with warm tortillas, salsa, cilantro and onions, crema, queso fresco, radishes, avocado, and lime wedges

 Store-bought fresh Mexican chorizo can be used in place of the homemade.
 Remove from casings before using.
 Store-bought salsa verde can be used in place of homemade.

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|